 Culpeper’s first distillery has been featured on the History Channel’s hit series Moonshiners.
 Visit Belmont Farm where master distiller Chuck Miller carries forth the tradition of crafting his “Kopper Kettle” line of spirits using a solid copper pot still.
 The process is slow which ensures great care is taken to provide the best beverages for sipping.
 Tours are available, and watch for special events.

-Old House Distillery is a new offering from Old House Vineyards.
+Old House Distillery is an offering from Old House Vineyards.
 The tasting room is open on a limited schedule, but those who time it right will be treated to an impressive collection of World War II memorabilia and an incredible ceiling mural to examine and enjoy.
 Current bottling includes Vodka crafted from their vineyard grape pomace, four varieties of Rum distilled from molasses, and a 100% Blue Weber Agave-distilled spirit … Virginia’s version of Mexico’s Tequila!
 Ryan Kearney describes it as “a fun spirit, 86 proof but pretty delicate, full of Agave flavor with a light oaky finish.”

 Culpeper Area Craft Breweries